LogicMonitor recognized as a Customers' Choice by Gartner Peer Insights™ in 2024 Gartner Voice of the Customer for Observability platforms.

 PostgreSQL and MySQL take different approaches to security.
 Both have mechanisms for granting access to schemas and tables to defined users, but PostgreSQL offers more advanced features.

-PostgreSQL has a fine-grained approach to user privileges, allowing administrators to assign more specific privileges to users and roles.
-MySQL, on the other hand, uses a more broad and more basic authorization system with a combination of user accounts and global or database-specific privileges.
+PostgreSQL has a fine-grained approach to user privileges, allowing administrators to assign more specific user privileges and roles.
+MySQL, however, uses a broader and more basic authorization system with a combination of user accounts and global or database-specific privileges.
 PostgreSQL supports many authentication methods beyond the simple username and password combination.
 This includes authenticating against an LDAP server or Active Directory and certificate-based authentication.

 Both systems support encryption, with PostgreSQL offering more options.
 In particular, PostgreSQL supports column-level encryption and a feature known as Transparent Data Encryption (TDE).
 With TDE, all data in a schema is encrypted using a symmetric encryption key.
 This key, in turn, is protected by a master key that can be stored in a software key management system or a hardware-based security module.

 MySQL uses SSL (Secure Sockets Layer) to help ensure data integrity, which makes it a popular database for web applications.
 Beyond that, MySQL doesn’t offer as many security and encryption features as PostgreSQL.
 But that doesn’t mean it’s insecure.
-Through the judicious use of strong passwords and network-level security, a MySQL installation can be secured well enough to meet enterprise standards.
+A MySQL installation can be secured well enough to meet enterprise standards through the judicious use of strong passwords and network-level security.

 Transactions